AndrewGarwood/NetSuite/README.md

 - ValidatedParseResults -> RecordRequest -> api -> RecordResponse

 *An example of a "record-type-specific operation" is matchTransactionEntity() from [TransactionPipeline][transaction_pipeline].
-- Transaction records have an "entity" field, whose value must be the "internalid" of a Customer/Vendor (Entity) record in NetSuite; however, the entity value in the ParseResults is a string representing the entity's name (e.g. company name).
+- Transaction records (e.g. Sales Order) have an "entity" field, whose value must be the "internalid" of a Customer/Vendor (Entity) record in NetSuite; however, the entity value in the ParseResults is a string representing the entity's name (e.g. company name).
 Thus, in TransactionPipeline, between VALIDATE and PUT_RECORDS, there is a "MATCH_ENTITY" stage uses either a local file or get requests to obtain each entity's "internalid" with the option to create a new entity record if it does not yet exist.

 ```ts
 // from src/services/parse/types/ParseOptions.ts